rogerallen/tweegeemee/README.md

 Each tweet has a name based on the timestamp of creation with a suffix at the end, a link to a github gist and a hashtag (currently #ProceduralArt).

-The link to a github gist highlight the code used to create the image.
+The link to a github gist highlights the code used to create the image.

 Follow, Favorite and Retweet [tweegeemee](https://twitter.com/tweegeemee) images to select them for future generations.